kanishkatn/bundler-node/README.md

 `userOpManager.ts`
 This module manages the UserOperation submissions and retries.
 It is responsible for handling the execution of UserOperations and their lifecycle.

+`txMonitor.ts`
+This module monitors a txHash and emits the events accordingly.

 `src/types/`